cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Configuration {#configuration}

-Each of the three protocol variants are identified with a one-byte value:
+Each of the three protocol variants are identified with a one-byte value (in hexadecimal):

 | Mode           | Value |
 |:===============|:======|